Long-Term Disability Coverage for Chronic Illnesses: Here’s What You Need To Know

 Pre-Existing Conditions

-Another crucial factor is whether your chronic illness is considered a pre-existing condition.
+Another crucial factor is whether your chronic illness is considered a pre-existing condition for long-term disability.
 Many policies have specific clauses regarding pre-existing conditions, which might limit or exclude coverage.
 Understanding how these clauses are defined and applied in your policy is important.

 Understanding these eligibility criteria is the first step in assessing whether you can access long-term disability benefits for a chronic illness.
 It’s recommended to thoroughly review your policy or consult with an insurance professional to understand these criteria and how they apply to your specific situation.
 Remember, each policy is unique, and what may be covered under one plan may not be covered under another.